 Consider the anchor text you use for each link.
 The words used in your anchor strongly indicate — to both bots and visitors — context about the page at the other side of the link.

-Also, the source page of the link also hints at its importance.
+Also, the source page of the link hints at its importance.
 Pages linked sitewide, in your sidebar/footer navigation, for instance, can be deemed most important by crawlers as they’re a mere click away from anywhere on your site.

 For your content pages, you can implement the pillar-cluster internal linking model.

 Make it easy for search engines to crawl and index your content.
 A sitemap is a file that lists all the crawlable pages on your website.
-It’s crucial for website architecture as it presents your structure in a plain-text, readable, crawlable format.
+It’s crucial for website architecture as it presents your SEO structure in a plain-text, readable, crawlable format.

 As we mentioned, create an XML sitemap to help Googlebot understand and crawl your pages readily.
 Furthermore, create a robots.txt file to let search engines know which sections of your site they aren’t allowed to access.

-Also while 301 redirects are often necessary, make sure you don’t have too many redirects set up, as they hurt your crawl budget.
+Also, while 301 redirects are often necessary, make sure you don’t have too many redirects set up, as they hurt your crawl budget.

 Speaking of crawl budget, it is a significant issue.
 Instead of focusing on your best ROI-driving pages, Googlebot can often crawl irrelevant or outdated pages.
-The JetOctopus Log Analyzer not just identifies crawl budget waste but also boosts the number of valuable pages visited by Googlebot.
+The JetOctopus Log Analyzer not only identifies crawl budget waste but also boosts the number of valuable pages visited by Googlebot.

 Duplicate content issues are common, especially in eCommerce.